stouffer/EvoGeoModules/manuscript/reviews.md

 really know what PACo is doing.

-> As we mention in the manuscript, the local and regional networks have the same species, so changes in richness has to be ruled out as an explanation for this scale transition.
+> As we mention in the manuscript, the local and regional networks have the exact same species, so changes in richness has to be ruled out as an explanation for this scale transition.
 From the continental to regional scale, this is indeed possible, although Fig. 3B shows that this does not affect contribution at the interaction scale.

+XXX DBS question for TP about above: But isn't the effective sample size for PACo the number of interactions, and this *does* change between the local and regional networks?
+XXX

 Lines 233-235: This feels like over-reaching.
 This work has assessed, at best, this particular host-parasite interaction, not "potential species interactions" as a whole.

-> We have toned this sentence down.
+> Valid point.
+We have toned this sentence down.

 # Reviewer 2